floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 //        -> measure performance overhead

 Consider the extraction algorithm in pseudocode in @structural_coupling_algorithm.
-The algorithm first initializes an empty three-dimensional call matrix, which stores the number and type of references between classes in the monolithic application.
+The algorithm first initializes an empty three-dimensional call matrix, which stores the number and type of references between classes in the monolith application.
-The algorithm iterates over all classes in the monolithic application, and for each method in the class, it parses the method body.
+The algorithm iterates over all classes in the monolith application, and for each method in the class, it parses the method body.
 All references from the method body are extracted, and the receiver and type of reference are stored in the call graph.

 #figure(